awslabs/service-workbench-on-aws/docs/docs/deployment/post_deployment/aws_accounts.md

 ### Accessing RStudio workspace

-You can access the RStudio workspace type by using the templates and readme file provided in AWS partner's [repository](https://github.com/RLOpenCatalyst/Service_Workbench_Templates).
+You can access the RStudio workspace type by using the template and AMI provided in AWS partner's [repository](https://github.com/RLOpenCatalyst/Service_Workbench_Templates).
 RStudio legacy and RStudio ALB both use custom domain names.
 You can define custom domain name in `/main/config/settings/<stage.yml>`.

 **Important**: The legacy RStudio workspace type will be deprecated soon in a future release.